An optimally convergent smooth blended B-spline construction for semi-structured quadrilateral and hexahedral meshes: Conclusions

 We introduced SB-splines i.e.\ a smooth blended B-spline construction for unstructured quadrilateral and hexahedral meshes and demonstrated its optimal convergence for quadratic B-splines on unstructured quadrilateral and hexahedral meshes.
 We determine the smooth weight functions required for blending from the smooth mixed B-splines defined on the regular parts of the unstructured mesh.
 The weight functions multiplied with the available mixed B-splines and additionally introduced Bernstein basis functions yield new basis functions.
 As shown numerically, the SB-splines can be efficiently integrated using standard Gauss-Legendre quadrature with a very small number of quadrature points.
 In the blending region, the new basis functions have slightly larger support close to the extraordinary features.
 For instance, in 2D the support consists of the 3-neighbourhood of the extraordinary vertex.
 Remarkably, the numerically determined convergence rates in 2D are optimal for both Poisson and biharmonic problems and are independent of the valence of the extraordinary vertex.
 However, the convergence constants show a slight increase with an increase in valence, which may be explained by the short-wavelength oscillations, or ripples, in the higher-order derivatives at the blending region.
 As discussed, on unstructured hexahedral meshes, the extraordinary edges and vertices usually form a connected network.
 The respective weight functions obtained from the available smooth mixed B-splines may not have a compact support.
 Therefore, we decompose the weight functions so that the resulting weight functions and basis functions have a compact support and are still polynomials in the parameter space.

 In closing, we stress that the proposed construction can be applied to mixed B-splines of arbitrary degrees, although we have studied only quadratic mixed B-splines so far.
 To this end, it is necessary to extend the introduced mesh refinement scheme for quadratic mixed B-splines to arbitrary degree.
 In our experience, the details of this refinement are important for achieving optimal convergence rates.
 For cubic SB-splines the mixed $C^0/C^1/C^2$ B-splines introduced in Wei et al.~\cite{wei2018blended} appear as particularly promising.
 Moreover, while we presented some mathematical analyses (e.g., proof of linear independence in 1D), further analysis is needed to prove the numerically observed properties of SB-splines.
-In principle, the proposed construction can also be applied to non-uniform B-splines.
+In principle, the proposed construction can also be applied to non-uniform B-splines and extended to surfaces with arbitrary topology, i.e. 2-manifolds in $\mathbb{R}^3$.
 Non-uniform constructions can, amongst others, significantly simplify the enforcement of essential boundary conditions.
+In case of surfaces with arbitrary topology, the SB-splines have to be constructed on a set of intermediate parametric domains corresponding to each of the extraordinary vertices.
+The so obtained SB-splines on parametric domains can be subsequently mapped to~$\mathbb R^3$.
 Lastly, to make the presented construction useful in geometric design, the introduced new degrees of freedom around the extraordinary features must be associated with control vertex positions.
-This may be achieved by projecting the new degrees of freedom to the existing or possibly some new control vertex positions in the mesh.
+Following related constructions in geometric modelling, see~\cite{ying2004simple,zorin2006constructing,levin2006modified,antonelli2013subdivision,majeedCirak:2016}, this may be achieved by projecting the new degrees of freedom to the existing or possibly some new control vertex positions in the mesh.